Bankruptcy of FTX: Commentary and reactions

 Jim Chanos predicted the collapse of FTX would lead to increased scrutiny and regulation of cryptocurrencies.
 Chanos further criticized the cryptocurrency sector as "designed to extract fees from really unsuspecting investors".
 Richard Handler, CEO of American financial firm Jefferies Group, tweeted on 10 November that he had attempted to meet with Bankman-Fried in July and again in September as he perceived he was "in over his head".
 Handler stated that Bankman-Fried did not respond to the emails sent from Jefferies staff sent on Handler's behalf.
 The sudden collapse of FTX has been compared to the bankruptcy of Lehman Brothers by writers in publications including The New York Times and the Financial Times, with some deeming FTX's collapse as "crypto's Lehman moment".
 Lawrence Summers acknowledged the comparisons to Lehman and further compared the collapse to the Enron scandal, caused by fraud perpetrated by Enron executives.
 Rostin Behnam, the Chairman of the Commodity Futures Trading Commission, called for Congress to grant the organization more power to regulate cryptocurrencies.
 Risk management firm Titan Grey published a primer on the commencement and early motions practice of the FTX chapter 11 case, analyzing issues such as creditor privacy, relief from the automatic stay, proposed differential treatment of customers from other creditors, and others.

+FTX marketing specialist Nathan Whittemore offered an insider retelling of and reaction to the collapse and bankruptcy on his podcast, The Breakdown, which FTX had also sponsored.
+In it, he said, "This, I think, is something that will stand with me even when I'm years away from this: it wasn't just, as we will learn shortly, that Sam and a small group around him perpetrated fraud, which they did.
+From the moment the fraud was called out and the market started to react, every single ounce of their effort went into self-preservation.
+They continued to ask their team to lie for them publicly, even knowing it could expose those people to legal ramifications.
+It was callous, cruel and utterly devoid of any genuine human consideration."

+Forbes had featured Bankman-Fried on a cover and had included both him and Ellison in their 30 Under 30 before coming under criticism during and after FTX's collapse for promoting a fraud and not taking accountability.
+Following Bankman-Fried's conviction, the magazine named both Bankman-Fried and Ellison in a Hall of Shame of 30 Under 30 picks that they wish they could take back, alongside the likes of Martin Shkreli and Charlie Javice.

+In popular culture

 In July 2023, it was announced that T.J.
 Miller would star as “a character inspired by Bankman-Fried” in Fortun3, “an interactive series … inspired by the collapse of FTX.”
+In 2025, a series entitled The Altruists, set to air on Netflix, was announced with Julia Garner cast as Ellison and Anthony Boyle cast as Bankman-Fried.